proxytranslation/user-docs/dashboard2/publishwebsite/integration-guide/cloudfront.md

 If your distribution uses AWS WAF for its security purposes, you will need to create a specific carevout for the proxy, as the default security rules (specifically `AWSManagedRulesBotControlRuleSet:CategoryMiscellaneous`) identify the proxy as an untrusted bot due to using Google App Engine as its infrastructure.

-To create a carveout, create a new rule with the following parameters:
+To create a carveout, first head to the WAF Rule Management under _Security_ -> _Manage Rules_ and create a new rule with the following parameters:

 - Action: "Allow"
 - If: "matches all the statement (AND)"